|Course Length:||1 Year Part-Time|

 The programme will equip you with the professional attributes, skills, knowledge, attitudes and confidence required to understand the needs of individuals with dyscalculia and provide highly effective specialist support to them.

-Tuition fees for studying on this Postgraduate Certificate are £34 per credit for UK and EU students enrolling on the programme in academic years 2019/20 or 2020/21.
+Tuition fees for studying on this PGCert are £2,040 for the entire programme for UK and EU students enrolling in academic years 2019/20 or 2020/21.

 The University may administer a small inflationary rise in part-time postgraduate tuition fees in subsequent academic years as you progress through the course.